Artchibald/2022_icon_rebrand_scripts/README.md

 - Inverse action works with old colours not new ones
 - do cropped 16 + 24
 - documentation - reusability for other devs
+- DONE CMYK and RGB don't match this time round!
+We blocked with a commented return.

 # Notes from design brief call 29june